 It’s probably enabled by default, but check and make sure it’s on.
 Note that this may interfere with certain online games.
 If it does, you can get around it by using port forwarding.

 Also note that a router firewall isn’t enough on its own.
-Sometimes malicious data can get through undetected, which is why you should also install a software firewall on your device as a second layer of defense.
+Sometimes malicious data can get through undetected, which is why you should also install a free software firewall on your device as a second layer of defense.

 6. Disable WPS and UPnP Features